jonieeng/scrapy-googlenews/readme.md

 Step 10: Try to run the the crawler by typing `scrapy crawl gnews`.<br>

-Step 11: Create a CSV file by typing `scrapy crawl gnews -o filename.csv` where you can change the 'filename' into what you want.
+Step 11: Create a CSV file by typing `scrapy crawl gnews3 -a query=semiconductor -a start=1/1/2020 -a end=1/31/2020 -a region=GB -o hello22.csv` where you can change the 'filename' into what you want.
 By running this step, web crawling begins and the web crawling results will be stored into this CSV file. <br>